Where to Stay in Kyoto First Time: 7 Best Areas

 🔍MORE HOTELS IN GION

-3. Kyoto Station and Shimogyo Area, for day trip to Osaka
+3. Kyoto Station and Shimogyo Area

 Kyoto Station is the stop of the Haruka airport express train and shinkansen bullet train.
 This is a good base if you plan to do day trips to Osaka, Himeji Castle, Fushimi Inari shrine, and Nara.